sawbay/sip/README.md

 # sip
-An AI that scrapes news everyday, aggregates and shows preferenced news for you
+An AI that
+- scrapes news everyday,
+- aggregates and shows preferenced news for you,
+- has conversations with you.